MykolaBakun/AutomatedTesting/README.md

 # AutomatedTesting
-complete bullshit and not a subject
+complete bullshit and not a subject for me)